Tannaka duality over ring spectra: Neutralized Tannaka duality for -categories

-We will denote the $\infty$-category of tensor $\infty$-categories by $\Tens^{\otimes}:=\Catinf^{p,\perp,\otimes}$ and the $\infty$-category of $R$-tensor $\infty$-categories and $R$-linear symmetric monoidal functors by We now introduce the stack of fiber functors and state our duality theorems for neutralized higher Tannaka duality.
+We now introduce the stack of fiber functors and state our duality theorems for neutralized higher Tannaka duality.
 In the next section, we will describe the proofs.
 Let $R$ be an $\Einfty$-ring and $\tau\in\{fl,fin\}$.
-The stack $\Mod$ of modules of Proposition~\ref{modisastack} can naturally be extended to act on the $\infty$-category of stacks $\St^{\tau}(R)$ as follows.
-The objects of $\St^{\tau}(R)$ can be considered as stacks associated to the functors
+The stack $\Mod$ of modules of Proposition~\ref{modisastack} can naturally be extended to act on the $\infty$-category of stacks $\St(R,\tau)$ as follows.
+The objects of $\St(R,\tau)$ can be considered as stacks associated to the functors

 taking values in the $\infty$-category of $\infty$-categories using the inclusion of Remark~\ref{inclusionofstacks}.
-The action of $\Mod$ on the $\infty$-category of stacks $\St^{\tau}(R)$ is then given by
+The action of $\Mod$ on the $\infty$-category of stacks $\St(R,\tau)$ is then given by

-which by abuse we also denote $\Mod$ where $\Mor$ is the morphism object of $\St_{\Catinf}^{\tau}(R)$ given by Proposition~\ref{xstacksareenrichedinx}.
+which by abuse we also denote $\Mod$ where $\Mor$ is the morphism object of $\St_{\Catinf}(R,\tau)$ given by Proposition~\ref{xstacksareenrichedinx}.

 The $\infty$-category $\Mor(F,\Mod)$ is naturally endowed with the structure of an $R$-tensor $\infty$-category.
-The tensor $\infty$-structure on $\Mor(F,\Mod)$ is induced from that on $\Mod$: it is presentable, stable and is given the pointwise symmetric monoidal structure
+The tensor $\infty$-structure on $\Mor(F,\Mod)$ is induced from that on $\Mod$~: it is presentable, stable and is given the pointwise symmetric monoidal structure

 of Example~\ref{pointwisemonoidalstructure} where ${\Mod}_{\<n\>}(A):=({\Mod}_{A})_{\<n\>}$ for an $R$-algebra $A$ and $\underline\Gamma$ is the constant prestack.
 The $R$-linear structure on $\Mor(F,\Mod)$ is also induced from that on $\Mod$ through the composition